CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ### Edermath ogrekinhard

-Daran Edermath, a retired adventurer, resides in a charming cottage adjacent to an apple ogrekinhard.
+Daran Edermath, a retired adventurer, resides in a charming cottage adjacent to an apple orchard.
 He is a robust half-elf, over a century old with striking silver hair.
 Daran served as a marshal and herald in the lands of the Dragon Coast, located far to the southeast.
 Upon retiring, he returned to the Reddwall region, his place of origin.

 Daran is a member of the Order of the Gauntlet, an organization dedicated to protecting others from the wrongdoings of evildoers.
 The Order is committed to maintaining vigilance, upholding justice, and ensuring retribution against those who seek to oppress or harm the innocent.
 Although he no longer actively serves the Order, Daran keeps a watchful eye on Tuntin's happenings.
 He readily exchanges information with fellow adventurers, particularly those who embody these virtues.